ttnmapper/documentation/integration/tts-integration-v3.md

 In order to verify whether the integration has been configured correctly, go to the Live Data page for your device on the Console.
 Switch on your device and make sure you see data appearing there.
 Now go to the TTN Mapper website and in the menu select "[Advanced maps](https://ttnmapper.org/advanced-maps/)".
 In the "Device data" section fill in the Device ID field.
 In the Start Date and End Date fields choose today.
 Click on "View map" and you should see the data points sent by your end device.

+> Currently only mapping data without an *Experiment name* will show up.
+TTN Mapper's support for The Things Stack V3 is still a work in progress.

 For troubleshooting please post your question in the #ttn-mapper channel on Slack.

 ## Experiments

 While testing new hardware, or when flying a gps tracker on a balloon, it is recommended to map to an experiment so that the main map is not cluttered with invalid data.
 To log to an experiment, we need to add a header to the webhook integration which will tell TTN Mapper to log the data to an experiment.

+When you create a new webhook from the template you can specify an experiment name, which will automatically add the `TTNMAPPERORG-EXPERIMENT` header to the webhook.
+If you didn't add an experiment name when you created the webhook but wish to start logging to an experiment, you can delete the webhook and create a new one and specify an experiment name.

-On the Console, go to your application, Integrations, Webhooks, and open the previously added TTN Mapper Integration.
+Alternatively you can manually add the header by going to your application, Integrations, Webhooks, and open the previously added TTN Mapper Integration.
 Under Addition Headers, click Add Header Entry.
 In the first block (where Authorization is displayed in grey) type in `TTNMAPPERORG-EXPERIMENT`.
 In the second block (where Bearer my-auth-token is displayed in grey) fill in a unique name to identify your experiment.

 To stop logging to an experiment, delete the `TTNMAPPERORG-EXPERIMENT` header entry.